 In This Article

-Green plants are gorgeous, but sometimes, we're just craving bright colors and wild patterns. aglaonema, also known as Chinese evergreen, offers both.
+Green plants are gorgeous, but sometimes, we crave bright colors and bold patterns.
+The aglaonema plant, also known as Chinese evergreen, offers both.
 This compact, easy-to-grow houseplant is known for its attractive coloring and patterns, ranging from jungle green, pink, red, silver, yellow, and cream to stripes and speckles.
 So, if your space needs a little pop of color, aglaonema is for you.

 - Botanical Name: Aglaonema commutatum